As an online student, you have a variety of resources available to you through Canisius University.

 To use email, and participate in your online courses, you will need a Canisius username and password.
 These are mailed to you once you are registered for a program or course, although you should change the password to personalize it, and make it more secure.

-At any time, you can call or email the Canisius College helpdesk to get help with any problems, or answers to questions you may have concerning information technology in your online courses.
+At any time, you can call or email the Canisius University helpdesk to get help with any problems, or answers to questions you may have concerning information technology in your online courses.

-Before beginning your coursework, scan the Quick Guide to Technology Services for Students to get a sense of what information technologies and support are available to you at Canisius College.
+Before beginning your coursework, scan the Quick Guide to Technology Services for Students to get a sense of what information technologies and support are available to you at Canisius University.

 There's a few specific technologies you want to explore before the first week of your online class.